Cskeim4/swimteam_mgt/README.md

 # swimteam_mgt

-This was my final project for CIS 3334.
+This was my final project for CIS 3334, programmed primarily in Flutter.
 This application was created for swim team coaches to manage the athletes on their team.
 Each swimmer has a profile picture, name, year, etc. Also, each swimmer has an individual list to keep track of their times for each event.

 Github Link to Sprint 3: https://github.com/Cskeim4/swimteam_mgt